stevesch/stevesch-PageHandler/README.md

 - Build this library (builds its own minimal example)
 - Upload to any ESP32 board
 - Choose "Upload and Monitor" to perform all steps at once (build, upload, then monitor) or choose individually if you're having issues and wish to examine the error output of a particular stage more easily.
+- Choose "Upload Filesystem Image" to upload the required data files to the SPIFFS file system on the ESP32.
+(This uploads the HTML, CSS, and javscript files required for serving the web pages the the clients).

 ![Example Screencap](examples/minimal/example-minimal-build.jpg)